Women in the Enlightenment: Main topics of discussion

 Education was another big topic of discussion among advocates and naysayers of women's rights.
-Mary Astell in "Some Reflections Upon Marriage" discusses how women didn't have the same opportunities as men due to the fact that they weren't given priority.
+Mary Astell in Some Reflections Upon Marriage discusses how women didn't have the same opportunities as men due to the fact that they weren't given priority.
 She also brings up how women who are educated or 'naturally' smart get demoralized when they show their knowledge.
-Catherine Macaulay in her "Letters on Education" brings up the difficulties that arise in trying to come up with a better way to educate women that doesn't lead them down the path of moral depravity in a society that is set against them.
+Catharine Macaulay in her Letters on Education brings up the difficulties that arise in trying to come up with a better way to educate women that doesn't lead them down the path of moral depravity in a society that is set against them.
 Judith Sargent Murray brings up how women wouldn't be as prone to let their mind wander to such vices as imagination and that if women were given the same opportunities as men, that they would meet them at their level.And if we are allowed an equality of acquirements, let serious studies equally employ our minds, and we will bid our souls arise to equal strength.
-We will meet upon even ground, the despot man; we will rush with alacrity to the combat, and, crowned by success, we shall then answer the exalted expectations which are formed.
+We will meet upon even ground, the despot man; we will rush with alacrity to the combat, and, crowned by success, we shall then answer the exalted expectations which are formed.Marriage was also a topic of discussion.
+In her Declaration of the Rights of Woman, de Gouges argued for the abolition of marriage, recommending it be replaced with a "Social Contract" in which men and women are equal partners; importantly, within these marriages, neither partner would have legal advantage.
+In her analyses of women, de Gouges argued that the vices and stereotypes attributed to women were rooted in a lack of education, and that when women were granted full political rights the "ruses of the weak" would end.